railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 *************
 There is no built-in way to synchronize calendars with CalDAV.
-So you need to install a third party software: Calendar (CalDav) Sync BETA from Hypermatrix Software (for now, it is the only one).
+So you need to install a third party software: Calendar (CalDav) Sync BETA from Hypermatix Software (for now, it is the only one).

 How to Configure?
 *****************